 A cutting-edge introduction to a subject that was once on the border between physics and science fiction, this book shows how black holes are becoming routine objects of empirical scientific study.

 Charles D. Bailyn is the A. Bartlett Giamatti Professor of Astronomy and Physics at Yale University.
+He is currently serving as dean of faculty at Yale-NUS College in Singapore.
 He was awarded the 2009 Bruno Rossi Prize from the American Astronomical Society for his work on measuring the masses of black holes.

 "This book goes straight to the heart of astronomical intuition and evidence about black holes.
 Written in a highly accessible style, it provides enough information to educate an undergraduate astronomy or physics major without going into the many details required in a graduate class.
 I think students will greatly enjoy this book and derive significant insight from it."--Coleman Miller, University of Maryland, College Park